MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 ```

-The cool thing is you can see that we didn't get `5 - odd` in the output!
+The cool thing is you can see that we did not get `5 - odd` in the output!

-The reason for that, the loop checks both the conditions in each iteration and, only executes the statements if both of them are true.
+The reason is that the *for-loop* checks both the conditions in each iteration and only executes the statements if both of them are true.

 After the fourth iteration,
 * i = 5, so i <= 5 is true